-Figures 4 and 5 are interesting because they reflect the way Andrea drew before she became too influenced by the styles and conventions of drawing at her kindergarten.
-Figure 4 is an unusual picture of a 'mommy giving birth'.
-This was drawn when she was 3 years and 9 months of age and had been at kindergarten for only 3 months.
+Figures 4 and 5 are interesting because they reflect the way Andrea drew before she became too influenced by styles and conventions of drawing at her kindergarten.
+Figure 4 is an unusual picture of a 'mommy giving birth' which she drew when she was 3 years and 9 months and had been at kindergarten for only 3 months.
 The subject matter reflects her fascination at the time with mothers, babies, births and breastfeeding.
 The salience of the birth process is represented by the lines of flow emanating from the baby's head as it emerges from the mother.
 Her interest in breasts and belly buttons is signaled by their prominent forms (note the less obvious head above the torso).
-In Kress's terms, these are all 'motivated signs' and are indicative of her interest and affect.
+In Kress's terms, these are all 'motivated signs' and indicative of her interest and affect.
 This drawing is additionally unusual because, according to Cox, genitalia are seldom represented in Western children's drawing due to the taboos associated with them; but here, at the start of her schooling experience, she has not yet been inducted into this social convention.
 However, this is the last time she draws women with breasts.

 At this point, her drawing takes off and she begins to produce numerous drawings.
-In these the figures become much more stylized, as they reflect the influence of the school and her emerging schema for drawing people.
-The figures in Figure 5, with their wings and feeler-like arms and legs, are typical of a style she adopted in the middle of her first year of kindergarten (at around four years of age).
-They are probably the result of peer influence as, according to her teacher at the time, a number of the girls in the class were drawing figures like these.
+In these the figures become much more stylized as they reflect the influence of the school and her emerging schema for drawing people.
+The figures in Figure 5 with their wings and feeler-like arms and legs are typical of a style she adopted in the middle of her first year of kindergarten (around 4 years) and are probably the result of peer influence as, according to her teacher at the time, a number of the girls were drawing figures like these.